-- In addition to open space requirements, proposals for allotments should be made in order to promote local food production.
+- 1c(v): In addition to open space requirements, proposals for allotments and orchards should be made in order to promote local food production.
 These should be easily accessible for residents, and can form attractive and interesting focal points within residential neighbourhoods; on this basis they should not necessarily be located in peripheral locations, but should be integrated as part of the living landscape. - 1c(vi): Provision for sports and play is essential to promote opportunities for healthy and active lifestyles.
 Playing fields should be provided and designed with regard to Sport England guidance, design guidance from sporting National Governing Bodies, and the principles set out in Fields in Trust: Planning & Design for Outdoor Sport and Play.
 This will include provision for:

-- Outdoor sports pitches, including natural turf pitches in suitably level and easy draining locations; - Sports provision for activities such as tennis, bowls and basketball; and - Changing facilities, club storage facilities, lighting and safe parking (including secure cycle parking).
+- Outdoor sports pitches, including natural turf pitches in suitably level and easy draining locations; - Sports provision for indoor and outdoor activities such as badminton, tennis, bowls and basketball; and - Changing facilities, club storage facilities, lighting and safe parking (including secure cycle parking).

 Shared and dual use of indoor and outdoor sports facilities between new schools and clubs should be thoroughly explored with the Local Education Authority, local stakeholders and community groups.
 Where this is proposed the applicants will be required to demonstrate that such agreements with the LEA can be delivered.
 Provision for play will include

-- Designated play areas comprising

-Neighbourhood Equipped Areas for

-Play (NEAPs), Local Equipped Areas

-for Play (LEAPs), Local Landscaped

-Areas for Play, and Local Areas for Play

-(LAPs) from casual safety surveillance,

-by direct overlooking from adjacent

-and surrounding development, and by

-proximity to routes and connections

-through and across the SDL; and

-- Other outdoor play and recreational facilities, including Multi-Use Games Areas (MUGAs), Skate Parks, BMX Tracks, Youth Shelters, at safe and appropriate locations;
+- Designated play areas (NEAPs, LEAPs, Local Landscaped Area for Play, and LAPs) within or in immediate proximity to residential areas.
+All play areas should benefit from casual safety surveillance, by direct overlooking from adjacent and surrounding development, and by proximity to routes and connections through and across the SDL; - Other outdoor play and recreational facilities, including Multi Use Games Areas, Skate Parks, BMX Tracks, Youth Shelters, at safe and appropriate locations;